amcginlay/sns-webserver/README.md

 # sns-webserver
-NodeJS webserver to support SNS http subscriptions
+Build a NodeJS webserver to support SNS http subscriptions

 - Use us-east-1
 - Create an Amazon Linux EC2 instance